conmaol/maglocunus/other/literature/AlmayersFolly/chapter-1.md

 ## Main narrative

 > Almayer is standing on the veranda of his decaying, neglected house.
 > The sun is setting over the muddy, swollen, angry, river.
-> Almayer is thinking about his splendid future.
+> Almayer is thinking about gold and his ‘splendid future’:
+>
+> > Dain returns.
+> > Almayer moves back to Europe with his daughter.
+> > They are ‘rich and respected’.
+>
-> His wife calls him in to dinner.
+> His (‘shrill’, ‘unpleasant’) wife calls him in to dinner.
 > Almayer watches dead logs and uprooted trees float downstream.
-> He thinks back to his younger days in Macassar.
+> He thinks back to his earlier life in Macassar, twenty-odd years previously:
+>
+> > mm
+> > mm
+>
 > It is now dark.
 > Almayer climbs down from the veranda to the riverbank.
 > Dain appears at the bank in a canoe with two other men.